chadwinjdeysel/angular-store/README.md

 ## Backend

-From the route folder, cd into the api folder
+* rom the route folder, cd into the api folder
 ```
 cd store.api
 ```

-restore nuget packages
+* Restore nuget packages

-run the program
+* Run the program
 ```
 dotnet run
 ```

 ## Frontend

-From the route folder, cd into the spa folder
+* From the route folder, cd into the spa folder
 ```
 cd store-spa
 ```

-Install node packages
+* Install node packages
 ```
 npm install
 ```

-Run the Angular application
+* Run the Angular application
 ```
 ng serve
 ```